Queen Elizabeth Refused to Give Kate Middleton the Title Prince William Really Wanted Her to Have When They Got Married

 Today, Prince William‘s wife (formerly known as Kate Middleton) holds the title Princess of Wales.
 She also has the secondary title Countess of Chester and is referred to as the Duchess of Rothesay in Scotland.
 But there is one title Prince William really wanted Kate to receive on their wedding day that Queen Elizabeth II was not willing to give her new granddaughter-in-law.

-Read on to find out what that was and who else the queen denied that wanted the very same title.
+Read on to find out what that was and who else the queen denied to give that very same title to.

 The title Prince William wanted Queen Elizabeth to give Kate

-A Palace courtier has revealed that when William wed Kate, he wanted to keep his prince title and forgo a dukedom.
+A Palace courtier has revealed that when William wed Kate, he wanted to just have his prince title and forgo a dukedom.
 He also had a specific title in mind for the woman he was marrying.

 “He said he was born Prince William and want[ed] to continue to be known as that,” the courtier told The Telegraph.
 “William also had views on the name Kate should have taken on.
 He want[ed] Kate to become ‘Princess’ Catherine.”